e-democracy/edemsignups/Readme.md

 Provides a number of scrips that run on a Google App Engine instance and automate parts of the outreach sign up process.

+## Pages ##

+###spreadsheet_follow###

+####Parameters####

+* before: Optional.
+If set, in the format YYYY-MM-DD-HH-MM-SS, the page will only process batches created before the provided date-time.
+Also accepts the special value 'now', which represents the date-time at the moment of the page request.
+Default value is 46 hours in the past.
+* after: Optional.
+If set, in the format YYYY-MM-DD-HH-MM-SS, the page will only process batches created after the provided date-time.
+Default value is 50 hours in the past.
+* process_optouts: Optional.
+A boolean value.
+If True/true/1, the page will check for optouts in any found batches, create spreadsheets that refer to those optouts, and will notify the submitter of the batch of the optouts.
+If not True/true/1, none of these actions will take place.
+Default value is True.
+* process_bounces: Optional.
+A boolean vlaue.
+If True/true/1, the page will check for bounces in any found batches, create spreadsheets that refer to those bounces, and will notify the submitter of the batch of the bounce.
+If not True/true/1, none of these actions will take place.
+Default value is True.

 ## Tools ##

 ### Google Spreadsheets API ###